 Understanding the power of social media in modern society, Pongo also works as a multimedia consultant assisting companies in owning their messaging and tailoring their use of digital platforms, including podcasting, production of engaging video content, and web design.

-From Spring 2015 – 2016, Pongo split his time also working as the Program Director at Windy City Underground – a music-format internet radio station sponsored by the Illinois Media School.
-Under Pongo’s leadership, Windy City UG was devoted to highlighting emerging artists and giving budding radio personalities and producers real world experience.
+Pongo has also served as Program Director at Windy City Underground – a music-format internet radio station sponsored by the Illinois Media School.
+Under Pongo’s leadership, Windy City UG highlighted emerging artists and provided budding radio personalities and producers with real world experience.
 He hit the ground running organizing panels with industry insiders, partnering with non-profits for live remotes with student-led production teams, and organizing meet and greet events with artists like Bebe Winans, Sevyn Streeter, Kehlani, Ty Dolla Sign, Brave Williams and Sebastian Mikael.